 truChIP – Mammalian Cell ChIP

-Covaris truChIP Chromatin Shearing Kits were developed and optimized using mammalian cells. truChIP is guaranteed to work with all mammalian cells and the conditions can be optimized in one week or less.
+The Covaris truChIP Chromatin Shearing Kit was developed and optimized using mammalian cells. truChIP is guaranteed to work with all mammalian cells and the conditions can be optimized in one week or less.
 AFA has demonstrated to provide highly reproducible results without damaging protein epitopes.
 Moreover, because AFA is a highly controlled mechanical shearing technology, more than ~70% of fragments are sheared to the correct size range for sequencing.
 Pairing AFA with truChIP reagent kits provides investigators the flexibility to process both low (as low as ~10K cells) and high cell (up to 200M cells) inputs.
 Chromatin samples prepared using truChIP are compatible with commercially available antibodies for immunoprecipitation (IP) and all subsequent steps of the sample preparation workflow.

 truChIP – Tissue ChIP

-The Covaris truChIP Chromatin Shearing Tissue Kit can be used in combination with the Covaris CP02 CryoPREP Pulverizer to process tissue samples for ChIP-Seq.
+The Covaris truChIP Chromatin Shearing Tissue Kit can be used in combination with the Covaris CP02 cryoPREP Pulverizer to process tissue samples for ChIP-Seq.
 Covaris developed the protocol using liver, brain, and muscle tissue from mice.
 The truChIP Chromatin Shearing Tissue Kit is optimized for efficient and reproducible chromatin shearing when working with a variety of hard and soft tissue types.

 Features & Benefits